wesbasinger/bottleboys/en/bottle_templates/README.md

 # Bottle templates

 Time to display some data!
-Django gives us some helpful built-in __template tags__ for that.
+Bottle gives us some helpful built-in __template tags__ for that.

 ## What are template tags?

 You see, in HTML, you can't really write Python code, because browsers don't understand it.
 They know only HTML.
 We know that HTML is rather static, while Python is much more dynamic.

-__Django template tags__ allow us to transfer Python-like things into HTML, so you can build dynamic websites faster and easier.
+__Bottle template tags__ allow us to transfer Python-like things into HTML, so you can build dynamic websites faster and easier.
 Cool!

 ## Display post list template